USA and the UK

 If you work for an eligible organization, your company must register as an E1 business before you file your petition.

-After this, you must pay your non-refundable fee and wait to be summoned for an interview at your local U.S. Consulate.
-Do not forget to bring your Form 156E with you, since it defines the details of your business.
+- After this, you must pay your non-refundable fee and wait to be summoned for an interview at your local U.S. Consulate.

 How long can you stay in the U.S. under a Treaty Trader Visa?